 Photojournalism – FSA

 Children in families of Japanese ancestry were evacuated with their parents and will be housed for the duration in War Relocation Authority centers where facilities will be provided for them to continue their education, 1942.
-Dorothea Lange was commissioned to take a set of photos documenting this, but was incredibly affected by witnessing the children especially.
+Dorothea Lange was commissioned to take a set of photos documenting this but was incredibly affected by witnessing the children especially.

 Vanessa Winship: And Time Folds

-Is the first major UK solo exhibition of contemporary photographer and recipient of the prestigious Henri Cartier-Bresson prize in 2011, Vanessa Winship.
+Is the first major UK solo exhibition of contemporary photographers and recipient of the prestigious Henri Cartier-Bresson prize in 2011, Vanessa Winship.
 This exhibition showcases over 150 photographs, uncovering the fragile nature of our landscape and society and exploring how memory leaves its mark.